secrierlab/EMT/README.md

 ## ReconstructionEMTbulk
 This folder contains the code to reconstruct the EMT trajectory of the bulk RNA-seq data from TCGA
 - **projection_EMT_trajectory_MCF10A_to_TCGA.R:** main script to reconstruct the EMT trajectory of TCGA samples using as reference single-cell MCF10 data and their defined EMT pseudospace (trajectory).
+To adjust the single cell template, please see the section **Template adjustment based on cancer type** below.
 This script performs also several exploratory analysis.
 - **run_analysis_pseudospace_TCGA_MET500.R:** procedure to quantify the EMT trajectory using TCGA and MET500 data
 - **projection_EMT_trajectory_MCF10A_to_CCLE.R:** main script to reconstruct the EMT trajectory of CCLE samples using as reference single-cell MCF10 data and their defined EMT pseudospace (trajectory).
 This script performs also several exploratory analysis.
 This script combine also EMT states with the information of the metastatic potential.
 - **knnForCCLE_MCF.R:** functions useful to run projection_EMT_trajectory_MCF10A_to_CCLE.R